Academic credit

 Credit from London Metropolitan University will be shown on your transcript as:

 Each 15 UK credit module is worth three US credits but this will not be shown on the transcript.
-Instead, you will receive a suggested grade conversion chart which will also state the credit worth of the modules.
+Instead, your home university can make the final decision as to how many credits to award, based on credit hours of the module.

 You'll take four classes per semester and receive a transcript of results when you complete the semester or year.
 Our courses have received top marks from the UK’s Quality Assurance Agency and many are accredited by a wide range of professional bodies, giving your qualification extra weight.

 Modules at London Met are taught either over a full year or a semester.
-Modules that are taught over a year usually run from early October to May and are worth 30 credits.
+Modules that are taught over a year run from early October to May and are worth 30 credits.
 These are usually followed by examinations.
 Modules that are taught over a semester are worth 15 credits.
 Modules that run in the autumn semester are typically assessed through coursework and end in January, while modules that run during the spring are normally assessed through examinations.
+If you cannot stay for autumn examinations that take place in January, it is better to choose modules that do not have an exam as the final assessment.
+If you cannot avoid modules with an exam, it is possible to take the exam overseas at your home institution at the same time it is taking place in London.

 You will need to take four modules per semester, which is the equivalent of 30 ECTS or 12 US credits.
 If you are only staying for a semester, you will need to check that the possibility exists to take four single-semester modules.